ryan3481/goofypawan78/README.md

 https://please.amirpanah.com/
 </details>
 <details><summary>Extension Disabler</summary>
  1. Create a bookmark folder and paste the extension page [chrome-extension://EXTENSION ID/manifest.json] lots of times.
 (About 800 minimum is recommended assuming your Chromebook is average school quality) It is recommended that you add the extension page at the beginning of the folder.
+TUTORIAL FOR SETUP CAN BE FOUND HERE: https://youtu.be/PbJKadsZA3o

  2. Right click and open all in a new window.